aquasecurity/community/Readme.md

 --- | ---
 1 contribution | Aqua Open Source sticker pack or Aqua Open Source face mask for your choosing 4 contributions | Aqua Open Source sticker pack and Aqua Open Source face mask for your choosing and Aqua Hacktoberfest t-shirt

-Plus, the top 3 contributors will get an additional special gift from us!
+Top 3 contributors | special gift!

 ## How can I help?
 We are looking for meaningful contributions to our open source projects.
 For example: Adding new features, fixing bugs, improving documentation, integrating with other software, even creating content in other places that educates about our projects can count.

-Please focus you attentions to the following projects:
+Please focus your attentions to the following projects:
 1. [kube-bench](https://github.com/aquasecurity/kube-bench)
 2. [Trivy](https://github.com/aquasecurity/Trivy)
 3. [Tracee](https://github.com/aquasecurity/tracee)